Signs and symptoms of bladder cancer

 Blood in the urine

-In most cases, blood in the urine (called hematuria) is the first warning sign of bladder cancer.
-Sometimes, there is enough blood to change the color of the urine.
-Depending on the amount of blood, the urine may be orange, pink, or, less often, darker red.
+In most cases, blood in the urine (called hematuria) is the first sign of bladder cancer.
+Sometimes, there is enough blood to change the color of the urine to orange, pink, or, less often, darker red.
 Sometimes, the color of the urine is normal but small amounts of blood are found when a urine test (urinalysis) is done because of other symptoms or as part of a general medical checkup.

 Changes in bladder habits or symptoms of irritation